If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 This landing page is simple and short (it barely has any scroll depth).
 But it works.
 The page promises to teach people everything they need to get started with Recart’s SMS marketing software through a simple demo.
 Most importantly, there’s no navigation and there’s only one thing for people to do: schedule a demo.
 The best landing pages are laser-focused on a single action item.

-4. MailBerry — For Promoting a Waitlist
+4. MailBerry Landing Page — For Promoting a Waitlist

 The Takeaway: Design to show your software in action.